Learn how to figure out the next step in your sportscasting career

 URL has been copied successfully!

-To determine the best next step in your career, you must prioritize three considerations: career, finances and family.
+Prioritize three considerations to determine the next step in your career: career, finances and family.

 1. Career

 Study the career paths of people who are already where you want to be.
 Granted, people have variations in their paths.
-Generally, though, you’ll find there are three or four rather consistent big picture paths for how somebody goes from an entry level to a major market or a network job.
+Generally, though, you’ll find there are three or four roads for how someone goes from entry level to a major market or a network job.
 Study those paths to determine what your next step needs to be.

 One thing to consider when planning your next step is how well your next employer will be able to sell you to their audience.
 If you are applying to be the voice of the New York Yankees yet all you’ve done is American Legion ball in McPherson, Kansas, it doesn’t matter if you’re the next John Sterling.
 It’s going to be impossible for the Yankees to sell to their fans that their next voice was doing Legion ball in Kansas.

-If the next employer for whom you want to work will not be able to reasonably market you to their fan base, you’re not ready for that step.
+You’re not ready for that step if the next employer for whom you want to work will not be able to market you to their fan base.

 2. Finances

-When you get married and later start a family, financial considerations become more important.
-You can’t always take the next job that’s better for your career advancement if it means you aren’t going to be able to support your family as comfortably as you do now.
+Financial considerations become more important when you get married and later start a family.
+You can’t always take a career advancing job if it means you can’t support your family as comfortably as you do now.

 Also remember that it costs different amounts of money to live in various parts of the country.
-San Francisco might be the most expensive place to live in the U.S., but other top 20 markets that are much more affordable.
-Use one of the free online cost of living calculators on the Internet to see what the money you would make in your next job would equal to where you are today so you can understand what your standard of living might be.
+San Francisco might be the most expensive place to live in the U.S., but other top 20 markets are more affordable.
+Use an online cost of living calculator to compare your potential new salary to your current income.

 3. Family

-You may have a wife whose parents live regionally and she wants to stay close to them.
-Or you may have kids who are deep into school and have developed great friendships from which you don’t want to take them away.
-If your kids are younger, say six years old or less, then it’s easier for them to relocate because it’s easier for them to make new friends.
+You may have a spouse who wants to live close to their parents.
+Or you might not want to take older kids away from their friends.
+If your kids are younger, say six years old or less, then it’s easier to relocate because it’s easier for them to make new friends.
 If your kids are in middle school or high school, new friendships become more difficult.

 Leave a Reply